andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 # useReducer

 Teacher commented tha this hook is a little more complex than the other hooks.
+Is use to reduce several handler functions to one function.

 # Final comments of the teacher